A bit more than 15 years ago I quit smoking - and I've never touched a cigarette again.

 Did you know, for example, that being low in Zn/ Cu brings apprehension?

-Or, did you know that people suffering of anemia (Fe deficiency) are very often manifesting depression, not to mention unexplained fatigue and lack of focus?
+Or, did you know that people suffering of anemia (Fe deficiency) often manifest depression, not to mention unexplained fatigue and lack of focus?
 (And ironically, many times they actually take medication for their depression, without fixing their anemia?...)

 Did you know that enough Mg will allow you to recover faster, sleep better and will just make you calmer? (amongst others benefits...)